WORK IN PROGRESS

 FILTR (working title) is a web-based tool built with p5.js, designed for processing graphics (images or video) using a variety of WebGL shader filters.
 The tool also supports masks, which can be used to softly limit or modulate the influence of effects.

 At its core, FILTR uses a classic rendering scheme with two framebuffers (ping-pong pipeline).
 In this process, two FBOs alternate roles on each step: one serves as the input (source), and the other as the output (target).
 Each module in the stack (pass) reads from the current FBO, applies the selected effect or mask, and writes the result into the other FBO.
 On the next step, their roles are swapped, and the sequence continues.
-This mechanism makes it possible to safely and consistently build a stack of effects, where the output of one pass directly becomes the input for the next.
+This mechanism enables the safe and consistent construction of a stack of effects, where the output of one pass becomes the input for the next.
 The order of modules in the stack defines the order in which effects are applied.

 Modules

-Modules can be selected from the Module List in the Modules section of the control panel and added to the Stack Sequence — the main area where modules appear as collapsible blocks with adjustable parameters.
+Modules can be selected from the Module List in the Modules Section panel and added to the Stack Sequence.
+In this main area, modules appear as collapsible blocks with adjustable parameters.
 Each module can be reordered via drag-and-drop, toggled on/off, cloned, or removed.Currently, there are two types of modules:

 -